Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 More precise specifications of this solution concept, along with an informal description of the methodology we develop to characterise the corresponding Stackelberg equilibrium, are presented separately in \Cref{ss:approach-example}.
 We present below the main results obtained in the context of the example, especially the comparison of the values obtained for both players, depending on the equilibrium considered.

-\paragraph*{Comparison of the equilibria.} The results we obtain for the different solution concepts are summarised in \Cref{tab:comparison} below.
+\paragraph*{Comparison of the equilibria} The results we obtain for the different solution concepts are summarised in \Cref{tab:comparison} below.
 Before commenting on our results, we should point out that these findings were obtained for the example introduced at the beginning of this section, and by no means do we claim or expect that they would all be true in a more general context.
-Nevertheless, given the significance of some of these findings, especially the fact that, from the leader's value point of view\footnote{From the follower's point of view, all the inequalities are naturally reversed.}, $V_{\rm L}^{\rm AOL}= V_{\rm L}^{\rm AF}< V_{\rm L}^{\rm ACLM}, V_{\rm L}^{\rm CL} < V_{\rm L}^{\rm ACL} = V_{\rm L}^{\rm FB}$, investigating the extent to which they hold in greater generality could be the subject of future research.
+Nevertheless, given the significance of some of these findings, especially the fact that, from the leader's value point of view\footnote{From the follower's point of view, all the inequalities are naturally reversed.}, {$V_{\rm L}^{\rm AOL}= V_{\rm L}^{\rm AF}< V_{\rm L}^{\rm ACLM-\bar{K}} < V_{\rm L}^{\rm CL} < V_{\rm L}^{\rm ACL} = V_{\rm L}^{\rm FB}$}, investigating the extent to which they hold in greater generality could be the subject of future research.
+Note here that the value $ V_{\rm L}^{\rm ACLM-\bar{K}}$ corresponds to a restricted version of the ACLM problem introduced above, whose precise formulation can be found in \Cref{sss:ACLM}.
+Its introduction is necessary, as we will point out that we were not successful in getting an explicit formula in this case for the general problem.

 First of all, it is obviously expected that, for any concept of Stackelberg equilibrium, the value of the leader will be lower than her value in the first-best case, introduced as a reference in \Cref{lem:first-best}, since in this scenario the leader can directly choose the optimal effort of the follower.
 It is also expected that the more available information the leader can use to implement her strategy, the higher the value she will obtain, which translates mathematically into the following inequalities